EvilEyedPigeon/udacity-fsnd-p5-linux-server-config/README.md

 chmod 600 ~/.ssh/udacity_key.rsa
 ssh -i ~/.ssh/udacity_key.rsa root@SERVER_IP
 ```
+Note: For chmod to work using Cygwin on Windows, had to do `chgrp -R Users ~/.ssh`; see [2].

-Remote root access has been disabled and a `catalog` user has been creatd.
+Remote root access has been disabled and a `catalog` user has been created.
 To access the server use:
 ```
 ssh -p SSH_PORT -i ~/.ssh/udacity_key_catalog catalog@SERVER_IP
 ```